athomasliz/Notesaurus/docs/spring-boot/introduction.md

 # Introduction

 Before Spring Boot, Spring is a hell of dependency, configuration and metadata.
-You get to manage all the dependencies among libraries in pom.xml.
-A java project can end up with hundreds of libraries, and you get to define every library, specifying their version and dependencies.
+A java project can end up with dozens or hundreds of libraries, and you have to define every library, specify their versions and manage their dependencies in that little pom.xml.

-Spring Boot lifts this heavy burden from developer.
-It has much better DX.
+Spring Boot lifts this heavy burden from developers.
+It has much better Developer Experience (DX).

 1. Its starter way of configuration handles dependencies and provides default configuration.
 When you include a starter, say Spring Web, it has already included all the libraries related to that funtion and handled the version and dependencies among it.
     ```xml title="Define starter in pom.xml"